 Tell your doctor or nurse if you have any of the following while using Nexplanon:

-Bleeding, pus, redness, or pain in your arm where the implant was inserted that doesn’t go away
+Bleeding, pus, discoloration, or pain in your arm where the implant was inserted that doesn’t go away

 Yellowing of your eyes and skin